sseering/book/installation.md

 ## Getting Ready

 Before we can install Nu, we need to make sure our system has the necessary requirements.
-Currently, this means making sure we have both the Rust toolchain and the OpenSSL library installed.
+Currently, this means making sure we have both the Rust toolchain and local dependencies installed.

 ### Installing Rust